 By car: the northern and western sections of the M25 are only 30 minutes’ drive away, and the A40, A41, A1 and M1 are within easy driving distance of the School.
 Parking is available free of charge.

-No, we do not provide accommodation for students.
-For those students wishing to stay on the hill, The Old Etonian hotel is a short walk away.
+We do not provide accommodation for students.
+For those students wishing to stay on the hill, The Old Etonian hotel is a short walk away or we can put you in touch with a provider of homestays in the Harrow area.

 Should you have any further queries, please do not hesitate to contact us via email on firstname.lastname@example.org or telephone on 020 8426 4638.